SamMed05/c-cpp-notes/docs/cpp/passage-of-values.md

 If you remember, in the previous chapter I mentioned that functions have formal parameters, which are basically variables that have **local scope**.
 Actually the whole body of a function and the variables inside it are also local scope of the function itself.
-This means that they all have a visibility and a lifetime *limited* to that function and you can't access the outside of the function body (it's the same principle applied to code blocks, were variables inside of it are not global).
+This means that they all have a visibility and a lifetime *limited* to that function and you can't access them outside of the function body (it's the same principle applied to code blocks, where variables inside of these blocks are not global).

 For instance, in our program you can't use the `temp` variable (created inside the function) in the main scope, because the scope of local variables is limited to the same block level